-The second type of SMS short code in the United States is a shared short code, which is owned by an SMS software provider, and shared between many different brands and organizations.
-This also means that the short code costs are shared, and with some short codes being shared by thousands of different brands or organizations, the shared cost per user can be extremely low.
+The second type of SMS short code is a shared short code.
+Shared short codes are owned by an SMS software provider and shared between many different brands and organizations.
+With some short codes shared between thousands of different brands or organizations, the resulting cost per user can be low.

 For more information on the difference between dedicated short codes and shared short codes, click here.

-Not only are there dedicated and shared short codes, there are also vanity short codes, and non-vanity short codes.
-Vanity short codes are 5-6 digits, and are specifically selected by a brand.
-Usually vanity short codes are selected over non-vanity short codes, because they’re easier for consumers to remember.
-For example, vanity short codes would be numbers like 12345, 313131, 711711, etc. A vanity short code lease costs $1,000/month.
+Vanity short codes are 5 to 6 digit short codes that are specifically selected by a brand.
+Vanity short codes are sometimes chosen over non-vanity short codes because the brand or organization has more control over the selection of digits, so it can choose a number that is easier for consumers to recall.
+For example, vanity short codes would be numbers like 12345, 313131, 711711, etc. The base price of any vanity short code costs $1,000 per month.

-Non-vanity short codes are also 5-6 digits, but they're selected at random by the Common Short Code Administration (CSCA), and then given to the brand to use.
-For example, non-vanity short codes would be numbers like 39732, 958372, 34930, etc. A non-vanity short code lease costs $500/month.
+Compared to vanity short codes that are selected by the brand, non-vanity short codes are generated at random by the CSCA and then approved for use.
+For example, non-vanity short codes would be numbers like 39732, 958372, 34930, etc. The base price for non-vanity short code costs $500 per month.

 The U.S. Short Code Directory was built to allow consumers to lookup any SMS short code number in the United States.
 To start your SMS short code search, click here.